 During this same period, he joined the English Classical Players in 1931, touring France and Germany, mainly performing Shakespearean roles in their languages.
 He had become so fluent in both French and German that he could easily perform rôles in either language.
 He had previously performed a rôle completely in French - Trissotin in Molière's Les Femmes Savantes - at the ADC Theatre in Cambridge in 1930 with the Societé Française de la l'Université company to favourable comment.
 A review in The Daily Telegraph said of his performance: "Particularly good was Mr. Marius Goring as Trissotin, the pseudo-poet who causes such a fluttering in the ménage of Chrysale, the thoroughly likeable henpecked spouse of that monster of learning Philaminte.
 Mr. Goring had no qualms about being realistic, and the result was a deliciously fantastic caricature of every highbrow humbug that has ever been.
 He made particularly good use of his eyebrows and his most expressive mouth to indicate his contempt for all other authors who could not appreciate his gems of poetic creation".

-Described by Tyrone Guthrie as an "ardent, gifted student with blue eyes and flaming hair", Marius then kept the promise he had made to himself as a schoolboy by joining La Compagnie des Quinze, having met its founder, Jacques Copeau, at the Sorbonne.
-He had seen them performing in England at the age of sixteen, and was greatly impressed.
-He vowed then and there to someday work with them.
+Described by Tyrone Guthrie as an "ardent, gifted student with blue eyes and flaming hair", Marius had been inspired by the French theatrical troupe Les Copiaus having met its founder, Jacques Copeau, at the Sorbonne.
+He had seen them performing in England in 1928 at the age of sixteen, and was greatly impressed with their style.
+The troupe also included Copeau's nephew, Michel Saint-Denis, who would become a renowned and influential theatre director.
+Marius vowed then and there to someday work with them.

 In May 1932, he was admitted to The Old Vic company by its manager, Lilian Baylis, at 2 pounds 10 shillings a week.
 Apparently, for some unknown reason, she resisted putting him into any rôles at first, so Harcourt Williams snuck him into performances of Julius Caesar in late 1932 as a Spear Carrier.